Jienniers/Nova-Spigot/README.md

 ## 📄 License

 I have not included a license file yet.
-Add a `LICENSE` file if you want to publish this project under MIT or another open-source license.

 ---